PreciselyData/Private-Spatial-APIs/docs/guides/gke/QuickStartGKE.md

 There are two deployment files to choose from that require different amount of resources (CPU and Memory).
 Start from the small one (`~/cloudnative-spatial-analytics-helm/deploy/gitlab-deployment-small-values.yaml`).
 A production deployment should use `~/cloudnative-spatial-analytics-helm/deploy/gitlab-deployment-values.yaml`.

-Note: if you are not using MongoDB deployed from this guide, you need to update the mongo uri in the values file before install.
+> NOTE: if you are not using MongoDB deployed from this guide, you need to update the mongo uri in the values file before install.

 ```
 helm install spatial ~/cloudnative-spatial-analytics-helm/charts/spatial-cloud-native \